JBShady/COD5-Remastered/README.md

 * Fixed perk machines from clipping into the wall in the Dr.'s hut.
 * Reduced Arisaka wallbuy and chalk from clipping into wood board
 * Flogger now damages the player only once per rotation and also sets the player into crouch
 * Flogger now damages the player the exact same between solo and co-op, killing instantly without Jug
+* Slightly reduced flogger damage delay
 * Fixed flogger light fx from spawning clipped into the wall
 * Fixed flogger freezing zombies when too many get ragdolled
 * Zipline cooldowns decreased to 15 seconds for the initial cooldown and 30 for the regular cooldowns.
 * Zipline no longer can glitch player maxhealth values to the wrong value.
 * Added zombie jump down animation from upper zipline station so zombies do not look like they are holding an invisible gun.
+* Fixed Richtofen's name being cut off in co-op loadscreen appearing as a typo
 * Added hidden easter egg quest including secret items and hidden achievement, required to complete Der Riese quest

 ## Der Riese